 We hope you have found this list of 5 baby essentials for an eco-friendly hospital bag helpful.
 We've only covered 5 key items, but of course clothing, a car seat, baby milk bottles if you choose take these and items for yourself will also need to be considered.

 In terms of clothing, a few organic cotton vests, sleepsuits (with built in mitts - scratch mitts if not), an organic cotton hat and socks should suffice.
 Of course feel free to pop baby in that special going home outfit if you'd like to!
 Try to find clothing in sustainable natural fabrics for baby as anything touch a newborn's skin should be as natural as possible.

 For baby bottles, do consider glass baby bottles with natural rubber teats as an option.
 They are much more eco-friendly than plastic bottles and ensure that no plastic fragments or toxic substances are in contact with baby's milk, whether expressed milk or formula.
-Our 2-pack glass HEVEA baby bottles are available in size small (120ml) and large (240ml) and are made from pure borosilicate glass, which is both heat and thermal shock resistant.
-The HEVEA glass baby bottles come with 100% natural rubber teats and are another easy eco-friendly baby swap to try!
+Our 2-pack glass baby bottles are available in sizes small (120ml) and large (240ml) and are made from pure borosilicate glass, which is both heat and thermal shock resistant.
+Both the HEVEA and Natursutten glass baby bottles come with 100% natural rubber teats and are another easy eco-friendly baby swap to try!

 Let us know if there's anything else you think is an eco-friendly baby essential that we have left off our list, or what you have packed for your own sustainable eco-friendly hospital bag.